 The first time you enroll a child in camp, a signed liability waiver and photo release for each camper.
 This is a longer version of the waiver you complete when you register via YogaReg.
 If you haven’t ever filled one out, please bring a copy or plan to fill it out in the morning.

 We put our Federal Employer Identification Number (EIN) on all our receipts, so check there.
 The receipt may be all you need for reimbursement.
 If you can’t locate your receipt.
-Please send a request by email.
+Please send a request by email to have it resent.

 I’m excited to announce that I will be hosting summer camp for 5-10 year old yogis in August 2013 and partnering with Labyrinth Games & Puzzles to provide programming from 8:45 am-6 pm!